MasterChef Pinoy Edition season 1

-MasterChef Pinoy Edition is the Philippine version of the competitive cooking reality television series, MasterChef.
-The first season began on November 12, 2013, on ABS-CBN.
-The show is hosted by Judy Ann Santos-Agoncillo.
-Santos-Agoncillo is also joined by Chefs Fernando Aracama, Rolando Laudico and JP Anglo as the judges of the show.
+MasterChef Pinoy Edition was the Philippine version of the competitive cooking reality television series, MasterChef.
+The first season began on November 12, 2012, on ABS-CBN.
+The show was hosted by Judy Ann Santos-Agoncillo.
+Santos-Agoncillo was also joined by chefs Fernando Aracama, Rolando Laudico and JP Anglo as the judges of the show.

 The finale, dubbed as MasterChef Pinoy Edition: The Live Cook-Off, was aired live on February 9, 2013, at the SM North EDSA Skydome in Quezon City.
 Kris Aquino and Richard Gomez helped Santos-Agoncillo and the three chef-judges in judging.
-JR Royol, a band vocalist from Benguet was proclaimed as the winner of the show winning the million cash prize, a culinary scholarship from the Center of Asian Culinary Studies, and a kitchen showcase from Fujidenzo.
+JR Royol, a band vocalist from Benguet was proclaimed the winner of the show winning the million cash prize, a culinary scholarship from the Center of Asian Culinary Studies, and a kitchen showcase from Fujidenzo.